lasselukkari/DuinoDCX/README.md

 * The [SerialChiller](https://github.com/lasselukkari/SerialChiller) board

 ### Building and uploading
+You only need to do this if you are planning to modify the source code.
+You can use ready made binaries if you just want to use the software.

 Run `npm install` to fetch dependencies.

 To build the project run `npm run build`.